 On the website, I needed to confirm where I live(by zip code), select pharmacies I prefer(up to 3 for comparison), and then I am taken to a list of available plans in my area.

 I also have had a few changes in my medications this year.
 I do my best to take generic drugs and mostly have done well with them(this isn’t the case with everybody).
-This increases the liklihood that I will need to change plans.
+The medication changes increases the likelihood that I will need to change plans.

 This list of plan options can be organized by the lowest drug and premium costs, lowest yearly drug deductible, or lowest monthly premium.
 This year, I have 28 plans to choose from.

 My recommendation is to use lowest drug and premium costs option, as it’s most likely to help you find your best plan more quickly.

 You can select up to three plans to compare at a time(easiest start is to select your current plan and the top two on the reorganized list), and this is where you need to be prepared to make comparisons